-This policy will be reviewed on a three-yearly basis by the governing board, SBM and the headteacher.
+This policy will be reviewed annually by the governing board, SBM and the headteacher.

-The scheduled review date for this policy is Spring 2027.
+The scheduled review date for this policy is Spring 2026.

 Indicators of potential fraud

 This list is not exhaustive and is a guide only.
 Due to the nature of fraud, indicators may not be exclusive to just one area.